magoanalytics/agent-based-epidemiological-simulation/README.md

 Netlogo is an open source, cross-platform multi-agent programmable modeling environment.
 Its user-friendly language allows users to quickly draft prototypes and visualize the results through an interactive customizable interface.
 In addition, Netlogo also includes dozens of pre-built models ranging from tumor growth simulation, to modelling behavior of gas particles.
 For more information, visit the official Netlogo site: https://ccl.northwestern.edu/netlogo/.

 ## Getting Started
+### Install Netlogo
 Download the latest version using the following link: https://ccl.northwestern.edu/netlogo/download.shtml.
 When unpacked, a folder containing all the necessary files will be created.
 Open the Netlogo application file to launch.

+### Clone Repository
+Clone repository and load epi_model.nlogo.

 ## Sample Usage
 <p align="center">
 <img src=/pictures/usage.png alt="portfolio_view" width=750 height=500>
 </p>
-The following parameters can be adjusted in the interface tab:
+The following hyperparameters can be adjusted in the interface tab:

 |Model Parameter|Description|Value|
 |-|-|-|